Is IT outsourcing the right choice for growing businesses?

 6. Where will you outsource to?

 Like any business decision, IT outsourcing is not something you should rush into.
 You should carefully consider your business goals and objectives and decide which path will help you meet these.
-There are pros and cons for outsourcing, but finding the right provider will minimise most of the cons.
+There are pros and cons to outsourcing, but finding the right provider will minimise most of the cons.